 MCA loan providers assess your overall business condition from a balance sheet to assess whether your Essential Business has enough assets to cover your liabilities alongside the loan that they may sanction you.

-So it is very important that you keep your balance sheets updated.
+So you must keep your balance sheets updated.

 Revenue Statements or Income Statements provide lenders with a clear overview of your business’s Profits and Losses.